 10) Your kids will play more on their own.
 A well-prepared, beautiful, clean space that is set up with their needs in mind won't go unrewarded if you catch my drift.
 They will be drawn to it, I promise.

-Toy shelves for toddlers is a Montessori thing, but I would encourage everyone to use them instead of a toy box!
-A cleaner house and busier kids…goals, am I right?
+Toy shelves for toddlers are a Montessori thing, but I would encourage everyone to use them instead of a toy box.

 And you don't have to give up the idea of a box of random toys altogether.
 We have a small bin next to one of our shelving units with all the randomness kids crave in it.